Highlights of Annapurna Circuit Trek

 The Annapurna circuit trek leads to the fine beautiful village, colonized by a wide diversity of people from different ethnic groups.
 Moreover, offering a spectacular and majestic view of the Himalayas.

 Furthermore, continuing to the north of the main Himalayan range to the high and dry Tibetan Plateau, the scenery is equally breathtaking!
 The highest point of the Annapurna Circuit is the Thorong La Pass at top of (5,416 Metres).
-However, due to the difficulties of crossing the pass, the circuit is usually walked in a counter-clockwise direction.
+However, the circuit is usually walked in a counter-clockwise direction due to the difficulties of crossing the pass.

-Moreover encounter the temples, monasteries and some captivating landscapes that would cater to your hunger and lust for natural and cultural fantasies.
-Similarly, the acquaintance with the rural lifestyle and unique tradition of ethnic group people will inspire you for living with joy!
+Moreover encounter the temples, monasteries, and some captivating landscapes that would cater to your hunger and lust for natural and cultural fantasies.
+Similarly, the acquaintance with the rural lifestyle and unique tradition of ethnic group people will inspire you to live with joy!